Want to meet your goals faster? Start by describing what your ideal future looks like.

 They cover goals outside of work, too.
 My latest annual Advance Retrospective includes personal goals (a few of which I redacted in the version I shared with my team) and goals as a leader in AMA Triangle.

 BONUS: Do you have a volunteer leadership role?
 The process works there, too.
-When I organized the 2016 High Five Conference, I asked my core team of department directors to write an Advance Retrospective—about what a successful conference would look like to them.
+When I organized a marketing conference, I asked my core team of department directors to write an Advance Retrospective—about what a successful conference would look like to them.
 This helped get them thinking, and also showed me if there are things we need to re-align.
 And I could envision how I might help them meet their goals—which helped me ensure that everyone wins.

 How long does your Advance Retrospective need to be?